What is breast cancer?

 Be breast aware

-- A lump or dimpling.
+- A lump or dimpling,

-- Any other changes in your breast.
+- Any other changes in your breasts.

 If you take artificial hormones, talk with your doctor or nurse practitioner

 The artificial hormones in oral contraceptives and hormone replacement therapy may increase the risk of breast cancer.
 If you take either medication, talk with your doctor or nurse practitioner about both the risks and benefits of treatment.

 Research suggests that when it comes to breast cancer, there is no safe level of drinking.
 To reduce your risk of breast cancer, you may want to stop drinking or reduce your consumption to no more than one drink a day.